jknapka/Gridder/README.md

   left to be increased by 1;
 - `|` causes the gridheight of the component *directly* above to be increased by 1;
+- The `-` and `|` characters extending down and to the right from a component denote the extent of that component.
 - `.` simply occupies space.
+It is used to fill in the space occupied by multi-cell components, and to indicate empty grid cells.
 All grid cells must be filled with either a component identifier or one of the characters `.<^|-`;
 - `<` is a synonym for `-` and `^` is a synonym for `|`, for
   historical compatibility with an earlier version of this code.

-The `-` and `|` characters extending away from a component denote the extent of that component.
-Dot characters are used to fill in the space occupied by a multi-cell component, and to indicate empty cells.
-Whitespace within a layout string is ignored except that component identifiers such as "c1" are delimited by either whitespace or one of the other layout characters `{.}|^<-` .
-Component identifiers can be any string that does not contain any whitespace or any of the layout characters.
+- Whitespace within a layout string is ignored except that component identifiers such as "c1" are delimited by either whitespace or one of the other layout characters `{.}|^<-`
+- Component identifiers are strings that contain no whitespace and none of the characters `{}|-^<` .
+- If a component identifier contains a colon, the characters following the colon are interpreted as a comma-separated list of constraints in the format `constraintNameValue`, with no space between constraint name and value.
+The constraint names are as described in the table above.
+Thus, `c1:wx1.0` and `c1:weightx1.0` may both be used to set the `weightx` constraint of component `c1` to `1.0`.
+Using the short constraint names helps to keep a 2D layout compact.
+If you prefer maximally-compact 2D layouts, do not use embedded constraints;
+  instead, override constraints in the add() method as described below.

 The layout string above is a completely valid example, even with the additional whitespace.
 It could have been specified without extra whitespace like this:

 ```
-   String layout="{c1--c2}{c3-c4-}{|..c5}{|.c6-}";
+   String layout="{c1--c2}{c3:wx1,wy2,i*5,fxy-c4-}{|..c5}{|.c6-}";
 ```

 but that would defeat the purpose of making the 2D structure